-The analysis reported in this paper was prompted by observation of an unexpected (and unfortunate) real-world experiment: during the Covid-19 lockdown in 2020, despite unprecedented decrease in carbon emission (Figure 1), there was increase in atmospheric CO2 concentration, which followed a pattern similar to previous years (Figure 2).
-Indeed, according to the IEA [1], global CO_2 emissions were over 5% lower in the first quarter of 2020 than in that of 2019, mainly due to an 8% decline in emissions from coal, 4.5% from oil and 2.3% from natural gas.
-According to other estimates [2], the decrease is even higher: the daily global CO2 emissions decreased by 17% by early April 2020 compared with the mean 2019 levels, while for the whole 2020 a decrease between 4% and 7% is predicted.
-Despite that, as seen in Figure 2, the normal pattern of atmospheric CO2 concentration (increase until May and decrease in June and July) did not change.
+The analysis reported in this paper was prompted by observation of an unexpected (and unfortunate) real-world experiment: during the Covid-19 lockdown in 2020, despite unprecedented decrease in carbon emission (Figure 1), there was increase in atmospheric $CO_2$ concentration, which followed a pattern similar to previous years (Figure 2).
+Indeed, according to the IEA [3], global CO2 emissions were over 5% lower in the first quarter of 2020 than in that of 2019, mainly due to an 8% decline in emissions from coal, 4.5% from oil and 2.3% from natural gas.
+According to other estimates [4], the decrease is even higher: the daily global $CO_2$ emissions decreased by 17% by early April 2020 compared with the mean 2019 levels, while for the whole 2020 a decrease between 4% and 7% is predicted.
+Despite that, as seen in Figure 2, the normal pattern of atmospheric $CO_2$ concentration (increase until May and decrease in June and July) did not change.
 Similar was the behaviour after the 2008-2009 financial crisis, but the most recent situation is more characteristic because the Covid-19 decline in 2020 is the severest ever, including those in the world wars.
 It is also noteworthy in Figure 1 that there were three years in sequel without major increase in 2010s, where again there was increase in CO2 concentration.
-(At first glance, this does not sound reasonable and therefore we have cross-checked the data with other sources, namely the Global Carbon Atlas, http://www.globalcarbonatlas.org/en/CO2-emissions and the data base of Our World In Data, https://ourworldindata.org/grapher/annual-co-emissions-by-region; we found only slight differences.)
-Interestingly, Figure 2 also shows a rapid growth in emissions after the 2008-2009 global financial crisis, which agrees with Peters et al. [3].
+(At first glance, this does not sound reasonable and therefore we have cross-checked the data with other sources, namely the Global Carbon Atlas [5], and the data base of Our World In Data [6]; we found only slight differences.)
+Interestingly, Figure 1 also shows a rapid growth in emissions after the 2008-2009 global financial crisis, which agrees with Peters et al. [7].

 Figure 1.
-Annual change in global energy-related CO2 emissions (adapted from IEA [1]).
+Annual change in global energy-related CO2 emissions (adapted from IEA [3]).